Pinus strobus ‘Tiny Kurls’

 Size

-Size of Dwarf White Pine 'Tiny Kurls' for Sale Online
+What Size is Dwarf White Pine ‘Tiny Kurls’ for Sale Online?

-Our plants ship in greenhouse-grade grow pots and are appropriately sized for their containers.
+Plants ship in greenhouse-grade grow pots and are well established prior to shipping.
 For current pot sizes and availability, please contact us.

-Size of Dwarf White Pine 'Tiny Kurls' When Mature
+How Large Does Dwarf White Pine ‘Tiny Kurls’ Grow?

 Additional Information